LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

   - Share the code in your lab partner channel on Discord.
 You can share it by:
     - Uploading a zip file, or
     - Sharing a link to your GitHub repository (optional).
-  - On Moodle, submit a report that you shared your beta version.
+  - On Moodle, submit the link to your GitHub repository and report:
+    - How complete was your web app, was it working?
+    - Who did you share your beta code with?
+    - What date and time did you share it?
 - Do a code review for your lab partner.
   -  Post the completed review form on Discord.
   - Submit your code review to Moodle.